Kaivalyadhama

 Kaivalyadhama, officially the Kaivalyadhama Health and Yoga Research Centre, is a spiritual, therapeutic, and research centre founded by Swami Kuvalayananda in 1924.
 It aims to coordinate ancient yogic arts and tradition with modern science.
 Kuvalayananda founded the journal Yoga Mimamsa at the same time.
-Kaivalyadhama is in Lonavla, Maharashtra, India, with smaller branches elsewhere in India, France, and the United States.
+Kaivalyadhama is in Lonavala, Maharashtra, India, with smaller branches elsewhere in India, France, and the United States.

 Kaivalyadhama performs scientific and "philosophico-literary" (Sanskrit studies of yoga texts) research, and provides Yogic and Ayurvedic healthcare and education.
 It houses a Naturopathy center and hosts some 250 students per year for its various courses.
 Students come from India and abroad, primarily from China, Japan, Korea, France, United States, and Canada.

 Kaivalyadhama is a public charitable trust which receives some funding from the Government of India.

 History

-Kaivalyadhama was established in 1924 by Swami Kuvalayananda in Lonavla, Maharashtra, India.
+Kaivalyadhama was established in 1924 by Swami Kuvalayananda in Lonavala, Maharashtra, India.
 Swami Kuvalayananda led the facility, which was primarily used to further his scientific research into the yogic arts, until his death in 1966.

 In addition, the centre had the goal of training young people in yoga for their health, meaning that the centre would be open to the public.
 This created such a large demand that a further training centre was opened in Bombay (at Kandivali) in 1936.
 This centre was in competition with Yogendra's Yoga Institute which was also in Bombay (at Chowpatty).

 The anthropologist Joseph Alter writes that Kuvalayananda founded the centre on the back of the success of his first experiment, to determine whether the yogic practice of nauli created a vacuum in the large intestine; this was recorded as having been demonstrated in Kaivalyadhama's journal.
 He set out the "Objectives of Kaivalyadhama" as "The main effort of the Kaivalyadhama is in scientifically probing the human mind and to dig deeper and deeper in the inner space, till the effort to conquer the outer and inner spaces converged and ultimately meet to solve the riddle of the cosmos."
 Kuvalayananda set up a laboratory in the centre to study the body and mind of the yogi using biochemistry, electrophysiology, psychology, radiology, and "physiology/physical education".
 Michelle Goldberg describes the scientific work at Kaivalyadhama as "subjecting yogic claims to unprecedented scientific scrutiny", while the laboratory was "full of the most up-to-date equipment available."